antonlevashov/capstone_project/capstone_proposal_template.md

 September 13st, 2017

 ## Proposal
-- Trading bot based on sentiment analisis of different medias in crypthocurency market.
+- Trading bot based on sentiment analysis of different medias in crypthocurency market.
 - Learn media influence on the crypto market.
 - Try to find correlation betwen tweets on the journey T and prices change in T+1